Event Causality Is Key to Computational Story Understanding: Causality Extraction on Glucose

 The prompt instructions remain unchanged, but when generating dimensions 1 to 5, the causal statements of dimensions 6 to 10 are removed from the example outputs.

-\paragraph{Different Definitions of Causality} Note that in the above prompt, we do not formally define causality.
-Next, we experiment with 4 different definitions of causality by changing the first line of the prompt to the following: \begin{itemize} \item Multifactorial: Your job is to find all the causalities in a story using the multifactorial definition of causality: A causes B when, in combination with other factors, it is a necessary or sufficient condition for the occurrence of event B. \item Interventionist: Your job is to find all the causalities in a story using the interventionist definition of causality: A causes B when changing or intervening in the occurrence of A results in a corresponding change in the occurrence of B. \item Probabilistic: Your job is to find all the causalities in a story using the probabilistic definition of causality: A causes B when the likelihood or probability of B happening is significantly higher when A occurs compared to when A does not. \item Counterfactual: Your job is to find all the causalities in a story using the counterfactual definition of causality: A causes B if and only if when A does not happen, B will not happen. \end{itemize}
+\paragraph{Prompts Containing Definitions of Causality} Note that in the above prompt, we do not include any definitions of causality.
+Next, we experiment with prompts that define causality in 4 different ways.
+Each prompt replaces the first line of the Basic Prompt with one definition below. \begin{itemize} \item Multifactorial: Your job is to find all the causalities in a story using the multifactorial definition of causality: A causes B when, in combination with other factors, it is a necessary or sufficient condition for the occurrence of event B. \item Interventionist: Your job is to find all the causalities in a story using the interventionist definition of causality: A causes B when changing or intervening in the occurrence of A results in a corresponding change in the occurrence of B. \item Probabilistic: Your job is to find all the causalities in a story using the probabilistic definition of causality: A causes B when the likelihood or probability of B happening is significantly higher when A occurs compared to when A does not. \item Counterfactual: Your job is to find all the causalities in a story using the counterfactual definition of causality: A causes B if and only if when A does not happen, B will not happen. \end{itemize}

 \paragraph{ChatGPT Generated Instruction} We input the examples into ChatGPT and asked ChatGPT to generate an instruction.
 To maximize reproducibility, we set the temperature to 0 when using the OpenAI API.
-We replace the instruction part of the prompt with the following :
+We replace the instruction part of the prompt with instruction shown in Figure \ref{fig:chatgpt_instruction_prompt}.

-\paragraph{Natural Language Form Output} Keeping the instructions and example input of the prompt unchanged, change the format of the example output so that it is a grammatically correct sentence.
+\paragraph{Natural Language Form Output} We keep the instructions and example input of the prompt unchanged, but change the format of the example output so that it is a grammatically correct sentence.
+See Figure \ref{fig:natual_language_format}.

-\paragraph{ChatGPT Generated Format} Ask ChatGPT to generate free-form causality, replace the output format in the prompt with the follow ChatGPT format:

-\paragraph{Curated Examples} For the above prompts, we use 6 examples randomly chosen from GLUCOSE training set.
-Since GLUCOSE gives a quality score for each annotator, we pick examples annotated by high-quality annotators to create this prompt.